READING TIME: 5 minutes

 Equally, having lived in as many countries outside of Nepal as I had, I felt I could be accepted by any place and any people…more or less.

 But the big questions remained: would they, those in Nepal and Nepali society, accept me?
 Would they feel connected to me in any way, or would or could they connect with me, socially, emotionally, and intellectually?
-To what extent would they — both who I have known all my life and others who I don’t but would come to know — be able to accept me and relate to me for the person I had become sufficiently?
+To what extent would they — both who I have known all my life and others who I don’t but would come to know — be able to accept me and relate to me sufficiently for the person I had become?

 I was after all, for example, returning to a country that none of my closest Nepali friends had.
 Not long after my own “escape,” pretty much every one of them had also left the country.
 One had even left a few years before I had.
 Every single one of them was settled abroad, mostly in the US.